 - A treatment might cause side effects or carry unknown risks.

-- A new treatment might be less effective than the standard treatment.
+- A new treatment might not work as well as a standard treatment.

-- The trial may require additional doctor visits and tests.
+- You may need extra doctor visits and tests.

-- Even an effective treatment might not work for you.
+- The treatment might not work for you.

 - Insurance may not cover all costs.